thesadru/genshin.py/docs/authentication.md

 # Authentication

-Mihoyo does not use any kind of authentication.
-Instead, it uses cookies and authkeys.
-This means it's highly recommended to only use your own cookies for local testing and to create alt accounts for actual API requests.

 ## Cookies

 Cookies are the default form of authentication over the majority of Mihoyo APIs.
-These are used in web events and in HoYoLAB utilities such as the Battle Chronicle.
+These are used in web events and hoyolab utilities such as the Battle Chronicle.
+The cookies used in these APIs are the same as the ones you use to log in to your hoyolab account and make payments.
+This means it's highly recommended to use your own cookies only for local testing and to create alt accounts for actual API requests.

-For authentication, you will need to send two cookies: `ltuid` and `ltoken`. `ltuid` is your HoYoLAB UID and `ltoken` is a unique token used for the actual authentication.
+For authentication, you will need to send two cookies: `ltuid` and `ltoken`. `ltuid` is your hoyolab UID and `ltoken` is a unique token used for the actual authentication.

 ### Setting cookies
 There are several ways to set cookies but `set_cookies` is preferred.